 The Department of Counselor Education holds a student meeting at the beginning of each fall academic term.
-All new and current students are expected to attend this meeting yearly.
+All new and current students are encouraged to attend this meeting yearly.
 In addition to this meeting, Faculty Advisors may hold individual and/or group meetings throughout the remainder of the year (i.e., spring and summer semesters).
+You are responsible for knowing all information provided in the annual student meeting.
+All new incoming students must attend New Student Orientation sessions that are offered.